M-Moussa-De/Meta_Course_Restaurant_Homepage/README.md

 I've chosen to create a simple restaurant home page, includes a main navigation, hero, menu, contact and footer section.

+No CSS library was used, but vanilla.

+Fontawesome was used, to include some icons

+###Note: External images were included, and have not been modified by me.
+Many thanks to their owners.

 Gladly, have a look on the attached screenshots :)

 ![Alt text](./assets/screenshots/1.png?raw=true)